 Cold coffee types are coffees that are either served cold or prepared using cold water.
-Cold coffee is a great way to enjoy the coffee flavour in hot weather, or to create a drink that is more like a dessert.
+Cold coffee drinks are a great way to enjoy the coffee flavor in hot weather, or to create a drink that is more like a dessert.
 Brewing coffee with cold water will help to create a different flavour profile.
 Here are the cold coffee types explained.

 30. Iced Coffee

 The nutritional content of your iced coffee will depend on the type of coffee that you use, the amount of milk and sweetener added, and any extra toppings.
-A tall (12 oz) iced coffee from Starbucks prepared with milk and sugar syrup contains 80 calories, 1000 mg fat, 2000 mg protein, and 30 mg sodium.
+A tall (355 ml) iced coffee from Starbucks prepared with milk and sugar syrup contains 80 calories, 1000 mg fat, 2000 mg protein, and 30 mg sodium.

 - Iced Coffee vs Cold Brew